 Career Cluster: Law, Public Safety & Security

 If you're passionate about helping and protecting others in your community, consider a career in the criminal justice field.
-WITC's Criminal Justice Studies program will prepare you with the skills to succeed in the constantly changing and evolving field.
+WITC's Criminal Justice Studies program will prepare you with the skills to succeed in this constantly changing and evolving field.

-Protective services today require employees that are knowledgeable, ethical, have strong communication skills and are adaptable to ever-changing technology along with changes in society.
-The Criminal Justice Studies program will prepare you for various positions in the criminal justice field.
-The program will also prepare graduates to work as a juvenile detention officer, police dispatcher or security officer positions.
+Protective services today require employees that are knowledgeable, ethical, have strong communication skills and are adaptable to ever-changing technological and societal changes.
+The Criminal Justice Studies program will prepare you for various positions in the criminal justice field, such as a juvenile detention officer, police dispatcher or security officer positions.
 As an associate degree program, the courses focus on preparing a graduate to pursue other associated careers such as probation/parole agent, public defense lawyer, FBI agent or other law enforcement positions requiring a bachelor’s degree and beyond.

 Criminal Justice Studies graduates will be able to:

 - Examine the components of and interrelationships in the criminal justice system